schluppeck/prf-explainer/README.md

 ## To get going

-This walk-through is written as an [live script in Matlab](https://uk.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html),which is The Mathworks's answer to the "literate coding" idea.
+This walk-through is written as an [live script in Matlab](https://uk.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html), which is The Mathworks's answer to the "literate coding" idea.

 1. ``git clone`` this repository (assuming macOS).
 Use Windows magic to achieve the same:
 ```bash